 3. Low Cost

 Few, if any, marketing options cost less than email.
-Depending on list size, email marketing systems can be free under freemium models.
+Depending on email list size, email marketing systems can be free under freemium models.
 More sophisticated marketers enjoy email marketing as a component of their CRM/marketing automation system.
 The best system for your organization is the one you’ll use.
 While as an agency we have opinions on CRM systems, the biggest foul we see is companies not using or integrating them properly or to their capacity.
-If you’re curious, we’ll discuss CRM systems in an upcoming article, but regardless of what you use, email is simply the least expensive way to reach your brand’s prospects, customers and fans.
+If you think it will help, we’ll discuss CRM systems in an upcoming article, but regardless of what you use, email is simply the least expensive way to reach your brand’s prospects, customers and fans.

 4. Flexible Format.